Bitcoin price: Why is crypto down today? Crypto news and prices of BTC, Ethereum, Dogecoin, Solana in crypto crash

+Bitcoin’s price has fallen even lower after the cryptocurrency market dipped into a crash on Friday January 21, with Bitcoin now approaching a new $30,000 threshold today (Monday January 24).

-Bitcoin’s price fell below the $40,000 threshold this week after crypto market prices plunged in the wake of the Russian central bank’s proposal to ban cryptocurrencies in the country.
+It fell below the $40,000 threshold last week after crypto market prices plunged in the wake of the Russian central bank’s proposal to ban cryptocurrencies in the country.

-Bitcoin was trading down by more than 8% on Friday January 21 as the month continues to see cryptocurrencies across the board struggle to return to higher price thresholds in 2022 amid global market uncertainty over crypto risks.
+The cryptocurrency market is trading down by more than 7% on Monday as January continues to see cryptocurrencies across the board struggle to return to higher price thresholds in 2022 amid global market uncertainty over crypto risks.

 Read More

-Concerns over cryptocurrency risk for consumers and markets prompted the Russian central bank to propose a ban on cryptocurrencies and crypto exchanges, while the UK Government announced on Tuesday (January 18) that it plans to legislate to address a rise in misleading cryptoasset adverts.
+Concerns over cryptocurrency risk for consumers and markets prompted the Russian central bank to propose a ban on cryptocurrencies and crypto exchanges last week, while the UK Government announced legislative plans to tackle misleading cryptoasset adverts.

-The downward slide in crypto prices suggests that the crash which pushed down prices in early January, as Kosovo clamped down on mining and Kazakhstan’s crypto mining empire took a hit during political unrest, could be set to continue.
+The downward slide in crypto prices suggests that the crash which pushed down prices in early January, as Kosovo clamped down on mining and Kazakhstan’s crypto mining empire took a hit during political unrest, could be set to continue amid a wider market sell-off.

-Here’s why crypto is down today, what caused the latest cryptocurrency market crash and the latest prices of Bitcoin, Ethereum, Solana, Cardano, XRP, Shiba Inu coin and Dogecoin.
+Here’s why crypto is down today, what’s happening to crypto at the moment and the latest prices of Bitcoin, Ethereum, Solana, Cardano, XRP, Shiba Inu coin and Dogecoin.

 What is Bitcoin’s price today?

-The world’s largest cryptocurrency was trading at around $40,000 in the early hours of Friday morning, shedding almost $3,000 regained since early January this week, before dipping below the $40,000 threshold shortly before 2am UK time.
+Bitcoin was fluctuating around $40,000 in the early hours of Friday morning (January 21), shedding almost $3,000 regained since early January last week, before dipping below the $40,000 threshold shortly before 2am UK time.

 Over the past few weeks, Bitcoin’s price has been fluctuating mostly between $40,000 and $45,000 – hitting a recent high of $52,100 on December 27.